 Watching Nationally Televised Rays Games

-Nationally Televised MLB games air on Fox, TBS, ESPN, MLB Network, and FS1.
+Nationally televised MLB games air on Fox, TBS, Peacock, Apple TV+, ESPN, MLB Network, and FS1.
 A handful of Rays games will air nationally this season on one or more of those networks.
-You can check here for the MLB’s national TV schedule.
+You can check MLB’s website for the MLB’s national TV schedule.
 You can watch nationally televised games using MLB.TV with this blackout workaround.
 You can also watch nationally televised games using one of the streaming services listed below.

 Hulu + Live TV